 POL also has a number of responsibilities defined by statute:

-Native Hawaiian Health Care Improvement Act (42 USC 122) are national in scope, and include:
+Native Hawaiian Health Care Improvement Act (42 USC 122) is national in scope.
+Papa Ola Lōkahi is charged to:

 - Coordinate, implement and update a Native Hawaiian comprehensive master plan designed to promote comprehensive health promotion and disease prevention services to improve and maintain the health status of Native Hawaiians.